LAST UPDATED · JUNE 2026

 Tier indexes

-Tier indexes track text model pricing (per 1,000 tokens) segmented by model capability level globally.
+Tier indexes track token-priced models, text and multimodal, per 1,000 tokens segmented by model capability level globally.

 AIPI FTR GLB